 9) Intermittent fasting makes your life a lot simpler.
 Eating healthy can be difficult and it is hard work to plan and cook healthy meals.
 By eating less you make the whole thing a lot easier.

 10) Ultimately, it was found that eating this way can lead to a 4-9% loss of weight over 4 weeks – which is A LOT, compared to most diets.
 Most of this weight loss was unhealthy belly fat and fat around the organs.

 PART 4: Is Intermittent Fasting Right For You?

 Of course, as with everything, intermittent fasting might not be for everyone.

 If you’re underweight or have had problems with eating disorders, you should probably avoid fasting.

 There’s also the hunger factor.
 The fact is that if you’re fasting, you’re going to feel hungry a lot of the time.
 You could feel weak and have problems performing at work or during your daily life.

 It’s also going to take time for your body to adapt to this way of eating, which could be an issue for some people.

 Also if you suffer from chronic illnesses it might be wise to avoid fasting.
 This can include things like diabetes, acid reflux, and low blood pressure.
 Basically, this way of eating suits people who are healthy overall the most.

-The bottom line is that this method of weight loss works wonders.
+… Is that it simply works wonders.
 If you’re struggling to lose weight with other methods then be sure to give this a go – it’s relatively easy, straightforward and works!
-Best of all, it has proven health benefits and is actually good for you.
+Best of all, intermittent fasting has proven health benefits and is actually good for you.
 Just as long as you don’t binge during the eating phase, you should eventually lose weight and enjoy better health.